j-dublon/alien-matter-hunt/README.md

 Users can pick a region from a drop down menu and see a selection of meteorite landings in that region.
 Clicking on the markers displays the name of the site and the year of the strike.
 Site names are also displayed in a list - when list items are clicked, the meteorite popup is triggered.

-The app is responsive and may be viewed on desktop or mobile.

 ## Running the app locally

 ### Prerequisites: